DPO : Définition

 - Regularly and systematically conduct PIAs (GDPR Privacy Impact Analyses) for projects liable to impact personal data protection

-- Guarantee the company’s accountability, in order to demonstrate its compliance with the GDPR
+- Guarantee the company’s accountability to demonstrate its compliance with the GDPR

 - Ensure the company applies the principles of Privacy by Design and Privacy by Default

-- Manage personal data breaches and report them to the CNIL and to data subjects
+- Manage personal data breaches and report them to the CNIL and data subjects

 Companies can: